-Now, we’re drowning in ghost stories, unsure if we’ll ever be able to visit a hospital again.
+Now, we’re drowning in horror stories, unsure if we’ll ever be able to visit a hospital again.
 From life-and-death scenarios to strange sounds and unruly patients, here’s another round of creepy stories, courtesy of your colleagues all over the country.

 The Man in the Black Hat